DC Universe Online: Development

 During the fifth anniversary livestream on January 11, 2016, it was announced that the two regional servers, US and EU would receive cross play, with players on PC able to play with players on the PlayStation version on the same server, only divided by region.
-An Xbox One version of the game was also announced on January 11, 2016 for release on April 29 of the same year, which launched on two separate regional servers that have since been consolidated into one XB server, not connected to the PC or PS versions of the game.
+An Xbox One version of the game was also announced on January 11, 2016, for release on April 29 of the same year, which launched on two separate regional servers that have since been consolidated into one XB server, not connected to the PC or PS versions of the game.
 On February 5, both USPC USPS servers were merged into one US server and EUPC and EUPS were merged into one EU server.
 The same restrictions of not being able to log into or transfer a PS account on PC and vice versa has been maintained.

-On October 30, 2017, Daybreak Game Company stated the PlayStation 3 version would shut down on January 31, 2018 to focus on providing a better experience on the PlayStation 4.
+On October 30, 2017, Daybreak Game Company stated the PlayStation 3 version would shut down on January 31, 2018, to focus on providing a better experience on the PlayStation 4.
 Utilizing the same PSN, a PlayStation 3 player can access their account on PlayStation 4.

 On May 23, 2019, a Nintendo Switch version of the game was announced, set for Summer 2019, and has since released two separate regional USNS and EUNS servers on August 6, 2019.

 On January 21, 2020, it was announced that the Daybreak Austin Studio that has developed the game since its conception would become their own studio, Dimensional Ink Games, that will continue developing DC Universe Online and a new high-profile next-generation action MMORPG, with Daybreak Games Company now acting in a publisher role.

-In May 2022, it was announced the MMORPG in development was cancelled.

 Episodes

-To showcase their ongoing support for DC Universe Online and provide new content that enriches the world of DC Universe Online, Daybreak Game Company has released 44 Episodes.
-These episodes are available for members who have an active subscription or cost a fee for non-members.
-Many of the Episodes required users to have completed certain achievements or complete game progression elements to access the content.
-Players can progress through engaging storylines, earn new achievements, experience new zones, and earn new armor that helps progress their character.
+DC Universe Online has received a variety of episodic content since its release.
+These episodes were originally available to members who have an active subscription or cost a fee for non-members, however since the House of Legends Episode in August 2021, all episodes are freely accessible.
+Many of the episodes required users to have completed certain achievements or complete game progression elements to access the content.

+Future story content packs are to be rebranded as "Chapters", with Chapter 1 - Light & Rain "Day of Reckoning" released on 28 January 2025.
+Light & Rain "Fearful Day" released on May 28, 2025.
+Light & Rain "Raging Night" released on September 23, 2025.
+Chapter 4 is expected to launch 1st quarter of 2026.